mihreteab/Lc-test/README.md

 - redux-persist 5.x

 ### Development
 - webpack-dev-server 3.x
 - react-hot-loader 4.x
 - redux-devtools (with browser plugin)

-Make sure you have a .env file @root of the project, or ref checkout env.example `npm start`
+`npm start`

 ### Building